dart-lang/build/docs/measuring_performance.md

 ## Understanding the performance timeline

-Each line in the timeline corresponds to a single "action" in the build, which is a single `Builder` being applied to a single primary input file.
+Each row in the timeline corresponds to a single "action" in the build, which is a single `Builder` being applied to a single primary input file.

 In the left hand column is the name of the builder, followed by a colon, and